OUR CAMPAIGNING APPROACH

 The Labour membership and the key trades unions are in favour of PR now.
 We now need to build the national conversation on PR.
 If PR is perceived as electorally popular, it will be more likely to be adopted as a manifesto pledge.
 We are focusing beyond the Labour Party with our current and future campaigning.

-In 2022, we launched our Councils for PR campaign.
+In 2022, we launched the Councils for PR campaign with Make Votes Matter.
 The campaign offers a model motion and support for councillors to bring a motion to their own council, supporting PR for Westminster elections.
 This campaign gives a focus and opportunity for smaller parties who support PR, principally Lib Dems and Greens, to raise the profile of PR within their own district.
 It gives an opportunity for local media to run stories bringing PR into mainstream conversation.
-So far 7 councils have successfully committed.
-The campaign offers local Labour councillors the opportunity to send a message from the foot soldiers of the grass roots to the leadership.
+So far more than 20 councils have successfully committed.
+The campaign offers local Labour councillors the opportunity to send a message from the foot soldiers of the grassroots to the leadership.

 GET PR DONE! is a cross party/no party grass roots campaign aiming to promote Proportional Representation.